 So you’ve aced your high school years, created a killer application and got a place at college.
-However, to make the most of it you need to get rid of some of bad habits you may have developed during your high school years.
-They may not have been very serious back then, but in college the stakes are higher.
-Here are seven of the worst habits from high school that you must absolutely get rid of in college:
+However, to make the most of it you need to get rid of some of the bad habits you may have developed during your high school years.
+They may not have been very serious back then, but in college, the stakes are higher.
+Here are seven bad habits from high school that you must absolutely get rid of in college:

 Without parents breathing down your neck, it’s easy to become a world-class procrastinator at college.
 Browsing the internet, messaging friends, catching up on that 12-episode box set—you don’t have the same boundaries that you had at home so you need to exercise some restraint and impose limits yourself.

 At high school your teacher may have had a supply of paper and pens for forgetful students.
 At college, this is unlikely to be the case.
 You may be sitting in a lecture hall with hundreds of other students and your professor won’t be in their own room with resources at the ready.
 Take pens, paper, laptops or books to classes and lectures to avoid getting labelled as a flaky student.

 Some people are more introverted and others more extroverted.
 But if you’re to make your way in college, you really need to put yourself out there.
 You need to make new friends if you’re to have a good time, you need to socialize with classmates if you’re to establish useful study groups and you need to speak up in class to share and hone your thoughts on a particular subject.
 Don’t worry, there are lots of ways to make friends on campus!